College of Nursing

 Note: all applicants will complete the same evaluation metrics.

 Students must have a completed application on file, provide evidence of successful completion of remaining lower division coursework, be admitted to the upper division, have completed all required clinical healthcare information, and confirmed acceptance of their seat prior to registering for their first upper division nursing courses (300 level).

 A minimum grade of C is required in each nursing course.
 Only one upper division nursing course may be repeated once to earn a grade of C or better to remain eligible for the nursing major.
 All students must maintain a minimum 3.000 institutional GPA in order to maintain good standing in the nursing program.
 Grades are reviewed at the end of each semester.
 Students who have less than a 3.000 institutional GPA in all coursework are placed on probation within the college for one semester but may continue to take all required courses.
 If at the end of the probationary semester their institutional GPA is still less than 3.000, students are administratively removed from the nursing major.

 All students must achieve satisfactory performance on selected comprehensive achievement tests to progress through the upper division.

-Smart Start Nursing Honors students should see previous section for progression requirements.
+Smart Start Nursing Program students should see previous section for progression requirements.